Jean-Louis05/Jean-Louis05/README.md

 - ✅ Diploma of Cybersecurity & Advanced Networking
 - ✅ Google IT Support Professional Certificate
-- ✅ Cybersecurity certified (CC) ISC2
+- 🛡️ISC2 Certified in Cybersecurity (CC)

 ---